brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/README.md

 ## 📄 Description

 This repository contains a comprehensive suite of PowerShell scripts specifically designed to streamline forensic investigations and enhance Blue Team operations.
-These tools allow for the extraction and analysis of key information from Windows Event Logs, system configurations, running processes, and more.
+These tools enable the extraction and analysis of key information from Windows Event Logs, system configurations, running processes, and more.
 Key features include:

 - **💻 Graphical User Interface (GUI):** Each script includes an intuitive GUI to enhance user interaction.
 - **📝 Logging:** Generates `.LOG` files to maintain audit trails of script executions.